Breeding and Reproduction

 LUDF has a focus on a number of objectives achieved through the strategic use of artificial semen products;

-- Maximising the efficient and profitable production of milk solids per hectare within the LUDF farming system by breeding for the highest possible BW animals
+- Maximising the efficient and profitable production of milk solids per hectare within the LUDF farming system by breeding for the highest possible breeding worth (BW) animals

-- Improving calving spread through the manipulation of PSM date and the targeted use of Short Gestation semen bulls.
-(2018 calving result 88% cows calved by 30/08/2018).
+- Improving calving spread through the manipulation of planted start mating date and the targeted use of Short Gestation semen bulls.

-- Given the emphasis towards improving repro performance, the focus at this time remains to use Short Gestation at the tail end of mating to impact late calving dates
+- Given the emphasis towards improving repro performance, the focus at this time remains to use Short Gestation at the tail end of mating to reduce late calving.

-- Future state, the strategic use of semen products to meet animal welfare and value add initiatives.
+- The strategic use of semen products to meet animal welfare and value add initiatives.
+This includes reducing ‘bobbies’ by using sexed semen and beef breed near the end of mating.

 - Cow uniformity